DevLUp-Inc/Website-Content/funding.md

 #### Contact Us

-If you are interested in funding our community please reach out to us on our [email.](mailto:contact@devlup.org)
+If you are interested in funding our community please reach out to us on our email at contact@devlup.org.